 All areas with exposed aggregate need to be grout coated.
 During the process of mixing and placing concrete, the aggregates trap air in small bubbles.
-When you expose these aggregates, these small air voids are exposed, too.
+When you expose these aggregates, you expose these small air voids, too.
 They are typically the size of the tip of a ball point pen, but there will be thousands of them.

 If these holes aren’t filled, they’ll lower the overall gloss of the polished concrete finish and trap dirt and grime for the remainder of that floor’s life.
 After you place your sample, you should select a grout color that is a close match to the concrete or the concrete after dye.
-This way when you grout the floor and grind off all the material remaining at the surface, the filled voids will match the overall look of the floor.
-(See photo below.)
+This way, when you grout the floor and grind off all the material remaining at the surface, the filled voids will match the overall look of the floor.

 Up your comfort level

 Polishing floors that have been abated is not something to be afraid of.
-Abatement contractors are required to have the floor tested after they complete their work to ensure that all asbestos-containing materials have been removed.
-The concrete can be polished if you have a good idea what to expect.
+Abatement contractors are required to have the floor tested after they complete their work.
+This testing ensures that all asbestos-containing materials have been removed.
+You can polish the concrete if you have a good idea what to expect.

-Over the next five years, you’ll see more and more floors being abated.
-This is a result of the age of the buildings, the durability of the flooring material installed 30-40 years ago and legislation that requires abatement.
+Over the next five years, more and more floors will need abating.
+This is a result of the age of the buildings.
+Additionally, it is because of the durability of the flooring material installed 30-40 years ago.
+It is also a result of legislation that requires abatement.

 Some manufacturers are developing systems to aid with projects involving asbestos removal.
-One that comes to mind is Skudo, a floor protection manufacturer that has developed a mat system to encapsulate asbestos floors and allow a cementitious overlay to be installed without affecting the dangerous substrate.
+One that comes to mind is Skudo.
+This is a floor protection manufacturer that developed a mat system to encapsulate asbestos floors.
+Thus, it allows the user to install a cementitious overlay without affecting the dangerous substrate.